 A truly diverse city of over 140 ethnic groups, Leeds has a variety of dining options, and cultural events including the August Bank Holiday Monday Leeds Carnival, Western Europe's oldest West Indian Carnival and the second largest in the UK after London's Notting Hill Carnival.

 The Henry Moore Institute, a major sculpture gallery, sits at city center alongside the Leeds Art Gallery with its collection of 20th-century British Art.
 The Leeds International Film Festival, the second largest in England, screens films from around the world each November.
-The Garforth Arts Festival in July, and the Leeds Music Festival in August are other local events of note.
+The Leeds Music Festival in August is another local event of note in Bramham Park.

 There are plenty of places to go shopping in the principal commercial center for the region.
 Trinity Leeds, the largest of the new city center malls, has department stores, 120 shops, restaurants, bars, a Radison Blu Hotel, and Everyman, an indy cinema complex.
 Another six nearby shopping centers bring the downtown retail total to roughly one thousand stores.
 Leeds Kirkgate Market, on Vicar Lane, the largest covered market in Europe, has another 800 shops and food stalls, and halls dating from 1875 and 1904.

 The gay scene is mostly packed tight around the lower end of Briggate, the wide street with a history dating to 1207 that runs north to south through the center of Leeds, just before the River Aire crossing at Leeds Bridge.
 Nearby Manchester has many more gay bars and clubs than the dozen or so here, but The New Penny, the oldest British gay bar outside London, is still a lively nightspot.